TheCometCloud/Discord-Bot/README.md

 ##### Installation

-Either clone the project or download the .zip file.
+Either clone the project or download the .zip file and extract.
 In secret.py, set the `SECRET_KEY` variable equal to the bot account's token (don't push secret.py after you've edited it).

 You can run the bot with: